Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 .. container:: image-row

    ..  figure:: ./images/PowerFactory/PCCPowerFactory.png
-         :alt: Choice of the PCC busbar in the PowerFactory model menu.
+         :alt: Choice of the PCC busbar in the DIgSILENT PowerFactory model menu.
          :target: _images/PCCPowerFactory.png

-         Figure 3: Choice of the PCC busbar in the PowerFactory model menu.
+         Figure 3: Choice of the PCC busbar in the DIgSILENT PowerFactory model menu.

    ..  figure:: ./images/PowerFactory/VT_PowerFactory.png
-         :alt: Adding a new voltage transformer to the PCC busbar in PowerFactory.
+         :alt: Adding a new voltage transformer to the PCC busbar in DIgSILENT PowerFactory.
          :target: _images/VT_PowerFactory.png

-         Figure 4: Adding a new voltage transformer to the PCC busbar in PowerFactory.
+         Figure 4: Adding a new voltage transformer to the PCC busbar in DIgSILENT PowerFactory.

 After creating the voltage transformer, open its configuration by double-clicking the component.
 Assign a suitable name to the new component and create a new transformer type (see Figure 5).
 Select Ideal Voltage Transformer in the upcoming Voltage Transformer Type menu (see Figure 6).